» TV & PPV

 Superstar der Woche

-Robert Thompson (english)
+Exclusive interview with Robert Thompson (english)

 CAGEMATCH: If one is looking on APW's history, there is one guy you will always find.
 His name is Robert Thompson.
-What does All Pro Wrestling and the Boot Camp mean for you?
+What does All Pro Wrestling and the Boot Camp mean to you?
 What do you think of Roland Alexander?

 Roland Alexander is a hard working guy who could close shop at anytime, but chooses not to because of his love for the business and his love for APW.
 I think his dedication to the business rubs off on all of us.

-ROBERT THOMPSON: Cant say enough about the both of them, Dragon is the man.
+Cant say enough about the both of them, Dragon is the man.
 In the short time he has been here, he has made a big impact on a lot of people.
 I have been in the business for 11 years and I have been learning things from this guy I never thought about.
 He brings a different style to APW that many of us are not accustomed to and I enjoy training with him.

 Jardi, What can I say about Jardi?
 He is probably one of the hardest working guys in the business.
 He is what we call a "gym rat".
 He loves to be in the gym working out in the ring and loves to help our cruiser weights work on their high flying techniques.
 I don't think I would be having so much fun and enjoy doing what I'm doing if I didn't have two of the most talented guys working with me.